 The directors are aware that their primary responsibility is always to act in the interest of the Company and its shareholders as a whole irrespective of who appointed them to the Board.
 Acting in the interest of the Company includes an obligation to avoid conflicts of interest.
 The Board is aware of any interest directors may have in the share capital of the Company.
-In the case of conflicts, the Company has strict policies in place which allow it to manage such conflicts, actual or potential, in the best interest of the Company.
+In the case of conflicts, the Company has strict policies in place which are based on applicable laws, rules and regulations and which allow it to manage such conflicts, actual or potential, in the best interest of the Company.